Collaborative Long Form Writing

 I have quite a refined writing workflow and switched to working in plaintext files and Markdown.
 I have been using computers long enough to have plenty of files (CVs and essays, for example) that are now in redundant file formats and that I can no longer open.
 Microsoft Word is one of the most bloated, slow word processors in the world (more on this in a moment) and I hate using it.

 I switched to plaintext some time back, but the rise of smartphones and tablets made that process much more valuable.
-In the absence, originally, of anything like Word or Pages on the iPhone and iPad, an ecosystem of plaintext editors sprang up, because all those devices could open plaintext files.
-Plaintext files will always be something that can be opened, so they are future-proof and Dropbox made the whole storage and syncing issue much easier.
+In the absence, originally, of anything like Word or Pages on the iPhone and iPad, an ecosystem of plaintext editors sprang up, because all those devices could open plaintext files and plaintext files will always be something that can be opened, so they are future-proof and Dropbox made the whole storage and syncing issue much easier.
 Start a doc on your iPad, then open the same doc from Dropox on your laptop and carry on where you left off.
 Have a great idea on the go?
 Add it to your document on your iPhone.

 I use either Byword, IAWriter or, more recently, Editorial.
 The advantage of the first two is that they have Mac desktop counterparts, but the big advantage of working in plaintext is that any text editor – even the venerable TextEdit – can be your word processor.
 They are fast, they are cross-compatible and they force you to concentrate on the content, not the formatting, which is the other key reason for working this way.

 You can get really fancy with this process and use Pandoc with Markdown to write, format and export beautifully formatted academic papers if you want.
 If you are new to this, I can recommend the eBook on Markdown by David Sparks and Eddie Smith and also check out Brett Terpstra’s app, Marked (and almost everything else Brett offers – the guy is a godsend).
+He also keeps a

 But I digress…

 For reasons that I cannot remember, other than the fact that we knew we might need to track changes, we ended up using Microsoft Word as the format of choice.
 I already switched away from Word halfway through writing my PhD because Word starts to choke on long documents.
-Once you get beyond about 10,000 words, it starts to feel like remotely using a computer from the 1980s over a 2400 baud dial-up link.
+Once you get beyond about 10,000 words, it starts to feel like remotely using a computer from the 1980s over a 2400 bit per second dial-up link.
 You type and the words appear on the screen half a second later.
 But it has track changes, which should be useful for collaborative writing.

 In the end, I chose to be The Keeper of the Master Document.
 If you are all contributing to the same documents, somebody has to pull them all together and it really should be one person.
 We had one moment when we made a whole load of corrections to an outdated document, which meant a lot of merging and change tracking work for no good reason.
 I broke the manuscript up into chapter documents, so that we could send early chapters off to JoAnn to edit while we worked on getting other chapters finished.
 In the end, I put each chapter in its own folder and each folder had a folder within it for the appropriate images.
 Everything was shared on Dropbox.
 There was also a folder of old versions of the docs so that we could go back if we made a mistake.